bioimage-io/spec-bioimage-io/supported_formats_and_operations.md

 # Weight Formats

-The supported weight formats and their additional fields:
+The supported weight formats are listed below.
+In addition to `source` and `sha256` which will be required for all formats, some format may contain additional fields.

 - `keras_hdf5`: A hdf5 file containing weights for Keras.
 - `pytorch_script`: A torchscript file.